alex-straw/zk-broadcasting-app/README.md

 ## Deployment - JavaScript

-Create 3 IDS:
+Create 3 IDs:

 1. email: a@bristol.ac.uk, preImage = [0, 0, 0 5]
 2. email: b@bristol.ac.uk, preImage = [0, 0, 0 6]
 3. email: c@bbristol.ac.uk, preImage = [0, 0, 0 7]

-Initially this will assume that IDS have been distributed (with more secure preImages) and that these are verified (by accessing the associated email).
+Initially this will assume that IDs have been distributed (with more secure preImages) and that these are verified (by accessing the associated email).

 ### GeneratePoolProofCode.js